NubeIO/rubix-ce-docs/docs/rubix-ce/setup/Modules.md

 ## Overview

 **Modules** serve as a means to extend the functionality of Rubix-OS.
 Instead of overcrowding Rubix Compute with every feature or protocol, users have the flexibility to add or remove **modules** based on their specific needs.
-This modular approach allows for a more tailored and efficient use of resources, enabling users to customize their Rubix CE experience according to their requirements.
+This modular approach allows for a more tailored and efficient use of resources, enabling users to customize their Rubix experience according to their requirements.

-The Rubix CE platform supports several key features:
+The Rubix platform supports several key features:

 * Reading point values from sensors and logical sources.
 * Writing to points, with support for priority arrays.